panva/node-oidc-provider/docs/configuration.md

 ### refreshTokenRotation

-Configures if and how the OP rotates refresh tokens after they are used
+Configures if and how the OP rotates refresh tokens after they are used.
+Supported values are 1) `"none"` when refresh tokens are not rotated and their initial expiration date is final or 2) `"rotateAndConsume"` when refresh tokens are rotated when used, current token is marked as consumed and new one is issued with new TTL, when a consumed refresh token is encountered an error is returned instead and the whole token chain (grant) is revoked.
 affects: refresh token rotation and adjacent revocation

 default value: